-At LMU the need to receive and send a fax is still there, but there are much more cost-effective ways to address this need than using analog telephone lines.
-Information Technology Services have been looking into digital faxing options since 2017 and we are now offering two digital options:
+Even in the age of digital everything, the need to receive and send faxes is present at LMU.
+There are more cost-effective ways to address this need than analog telephone lines.
+Information Technology Services have been looking into digital faxing options since 2017, and is now offering two options:

-Digital Faxing - Install Analog Telephone Adapter (ATA) on existing fax machines on campus.
-You continue to receive and send faxes as you always do.
+Digital Faxing - Install an Analog Telephone Adapter (ATA) on an existing fax machine.
+You will continue to receive and send faxes as normal.

-Online Faxing - Set up a Fax2Mail email account for sending and receiving faxes as an email with attachments.
+Online Faxing - Set up a Fax2Mail email account to send and receive faxes as email attachment.

 To submit your option, please fill out this form by Friday, October 26.
-If you no longer need your fax line, please fill out this form as well.
+If you no longer need your fax, please fill out the form so we can decommission your line.